cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

     //Set up the actor object.
 An actorName and an actorClass is enough to define a unique actor to be added to a trial const actor = { name: actorName, actorClass: actorClass };

-    //Use the service to register an actor. registerActor takes two arguments, the second of which is a callback function which is given the actorSession of the registered actor as it's only argument.
+    //Use the service to register an actor. registerActor takes two arguments, the second of which is a callback function which is given the actorSession of the registered actor as its only argument.
 With the provided actorSession, we can send actions, and receive events. service.registerActor(actor, async (actorSession) => {
       //Start the session
       actorSession.start();